-The Nature Conservancy is working with a coalition of farmers, University of Wisconsin scientists and county, state and federal agencies in two Wisconsin watersheds to blend sustainable agriculture with improved water quality in streams.
+The Nature Conservancy is working with a coalition of farmers, University of Wisconsin scientists and county, state and federal agencies in the Pecatonica River watershed to blend sustainable agriculture with improved water quality in streams.